MTAA Super invests across all major asset classes.

 Infrastructure includes roads, airports, ports and other large-scale community projects and assets.
 Investment in infrastructure can take many forms, among them direct equity in a development or asset or a loan to a participant in a development.
 Infrastructure is a moderate to high risk investment that can produce strong returns over the medium to long term.

 Property includes residential real estate and industrial and commercial property (office buildings, factories and shopping centres).
 Property generates rental income and can also increase (or decrease) in value over time.
 It normally generates better returns than cash or fixed interest, but can be more volatile and is usually considered a moderate to high risk investment.

 Private equity involves investment in private or unlisted companies.
-Private equity investment can be used to expand or develop a business.
+An investment in private equity can be used to expand or develop a business.
 With care and thorough research, private equity can provide high returns, but with a higher level of risk.

 Common forms of fixed interest securities are loans to government bodies and companies.
 These typically provide interest payments over the term of the security, as well as the return of the amount invested at the end of the security’s life.
 The security’s value fluctuates during its lifetime in response to a variety of factors, including changes in market interest rates.
 Fixed interest securities generally have a moderate level of risk and are expected to produce a moderate rate of return.

 Floating rate securities are another form of fixed interest investments.
 These provide a variable rate of interest paid at a specified spread over a money market reference interest rate (for example the RBA cash rate).